migueldeicaza/MonoTouch.Dialog/README.markdown

             new TimeElement ("Select Time", DateTime.Now),
           },

 You will need a RootElement to get things rolling.
+The nested structure created by Sections() and Elements() are merely calls to either RootElement.Add () or Section.Add() that the C# compiler invokes for us.

+Additionally notice that when adding elements to a section, you can use either Elements or UIViews directly.
+The UIViews are just wrapped in a special UIViewElement element.

+In addition

 RootElement
 -----------